 The pandemic has hit us hard, some more than others.
 Here are some simple things you can do to help bring back some normalcy to your life.

-Even if there’s no way of going back and enjoying a packed concert or a screening in a movie theater anytime soon, there are a lot of factors that make up our everyday lives that we can utilize to help us feel more “normal” during this time.
+Even if there’s no way of going back and enjoying a packed concert or a screening in a movie theater anytime soon, there are a lot of factors that make up our everyday lives that we can utilize to help us adjust to these wacky days.

 Whether you were active or not before the pandemic, this is a good time to move around.
 You probably don’t need to hear this, but exercise is a great way to release endorphins and make yourself feel good.
 One of the few good things about the pandemic is the influx of free time.
 Use it to your advantage.

 Work on your coffee technique

 RELATED: What Is ‘Quaranteam’ And Is It Safe?